m0nt4ld0/metal-swarf-chrome-extension/README.md

 ## 🚀 **Installation**

-The extension is pending publication on the [Chrome Web Store](https://chrome.google.com/webstore/), but you can install it manually:
+The extension is available on the [Chrome Web Store](https://chromewebstore.google.com/detail/metal-swarf-extension/noifbnbpkfcdojnaolnchfnkngepppjn?authuser=0&hl=es), or you can install it manually:

 1. Download the .zip file from the GitHub repository ![Download screenshot](https://github.com/user-attachments/assets/6d4fb34f-2e37-4933-a0b9-5ad98ded2737) and extract it.